 You eat the yellowish to whitish flesh around the seeds.
 The seeds can be boiled and eaten as well, similar to how you eat jackfruit seeds.

 Commonly it is just picked up and eaten fresh, some people wear latex gloves because it is a bit messy.
 You can juice it, add it to soups, make ice cream with it, as well as other desserts.

 The taste is quite unique.
-To me durian fruit tastes like a mixture between scrambled eggs and flan, haha.
-Or if you took fat from a stake and blended it with custard and flan, or something like that.
+To me, durian fruit tastes like a mixture between scrambled eggs and flan, haha.
+Or if you took fat from a steak and blended it with custard and flan, or something like that.
 It is sweet and the texture is like a very ripe soft creamy avocado.

 I have also heard it compared to cheese, almonds, garlic, and caramel, or onions.
 But I don’t get that taste with the Durian Monthong variety.

 I can see how off-putting this fruit can be for some people, and it would probably taste better to people if the fruit didn’t smell so bad.

 If you like flan a lot then I think you will like this fruit.
 If you don’t like flan or custard, then I am guessing this won’t appeal to you.

 There you go an in-depth look at the Durian fruit aka “The King of Fruits” and “The smelliest fruit in the world.”

 Check out the video I made about this fruit here: